marijnh/Eloquent-JavaScript/20_node.md

 {{index "Buffer class", "toString method"}}

-The `chunk` variable passed to the data handler will be a binary `Buffer`.
+The `chunk` value passed to the data handler will be a binary `Buffer`.
 We can convert this to string by decoding it as UTF-8 encoded characters with its `toString` method..